Cosmo-Tech/cosmotech-api-java-client/docs/TwingraphApi.md

 <a name="updateEntities"></a>
 # **updateEntities**
-> String updateEntities(organizationId, graphId, modelType, graphProperties)
+> String updateEntities(organizationId, graphId, type, graphProperties)

 Update entities in a graph instance